Marcus-Forte/learning-mcp/README.md

 # Minimal MCP client and server Example.

 This repository demonstrates the power and flexibility of MCP.
-Lan

 1. In a terminal, call `python src/server.py` to start MCP server.
 We're using HTTP streamable.